Date: 1st–2nd century A.D.

-Small votive figurines of Harpokrates (the infant Horus) are common, especially in Egypt, where he was an important deity in popular religion.
-He wears the pschent (the double crown of the Two Lands of Egypt) and carries a cornucopia in his left arm.
+Small votive figurines of Harpokrates (the infant Horus) are common, especially in Egypt where he was an important deity in local popular religion.
+He wears the pschent (the double crown of the Two Lands of Egypt) and carries a cornucopiae in his left arm.
 He is shown with his forefinger to his lips, a pose that dates back to the New Kingdom in the Late Bronze Age.
-It was interpreted by Roman writers as signifying secrecy with regard to the mysteries of the Isis cult.
+It was interpreted by Roman writers as signifying secrecy with regard to the mysteries of the Egyptian cult.